-LAW-17: Provide Guidance on use of OBR-29.
-Only the first field of EIP.1 will be populated with a Parent AWOS-IS.

-355 LAW-19: Define Flags for OBX-8.
+- LAW-17: Provide Guidance on use of OBR-29.
+Only the first field of EIP.1 will be populated with a Parent AWOS-IS. - 415 LAW-18: Using UCUM in W.1A.4, OBX-6, and SAC-25.
+Guidance provided for using UCUM for the contents of OBX-6 and SAC-25.
+Additional information in Section W.2.4 was added. - LAW-19: Define Flags for OBX-8.
 A required set of flags that an Analyzer Manager should support is defined.
-In addition, it was noted that an Analyzer may extend the table with additional flags.

-LAW-20: Check Completeness of Table 0085 used for OBX-11.
-Additional value for rerun or corrected result was added: "C - Record coming over is a correction and thus replaces a final result".

-LAW-21: Provide Guidance on Supported Values for PID-10.
-The only guidance provided is that a user-defined table (HL7 User-defined Table 0005 - Race in the HL7 specification) should be used.

-LAW-22: Confirm Definition of SID-1.1 is acceptable.
+In addition, it was noted that an Analyzer may extend the table with additional flags. - LAW-20: Check Completeness of Table 0085 used for OBX-11.
+Additional value for rerun or corrected result was added: "C Record coming over is a correction and thus replaces a final result". - LAW-21: Provide Guidance on Supported Values for PID-10.
+The only guidance provided is that a user-defined table (HL7 User-defined Table 0005 Race in the HL7 specification) should be used. - LAW-22: Confirm Definition of SID-1.1 is acceptable.
 SID-1.1 is further decomposed into additional subcomponents so that it contains information similar to INV-1 and INV-3.
-Need to confirm this is acceptable as it extends the HL7 2.5.1 standard.

-LAW-23: Confirm sub-component usage of SPM-2, SPM-3.
+Need to confirm this is acceptable as it extends the HL7 2.5.1 standard. - 435 LAW-23: Confirm sub-component usage of SPM-2, SPM-3.
 Only SPM-2.1 and SPM-3.1 are specified to be populated.
 The sub-component Entity Identifier is required.
 Sub-components Namespace ID, Universal ID, and Universal ID Type are conditional.
-Either Namespace ID or both Universal ID and Universal ID Type are required.

-LAW-24: Provide Additional Guidance on use of SPM-4.
-The use of HL7 table 0487 - Specimen Type is mandated, and the Analyzer can identify extensions to the table as well as a subset of specimen types that are supported.
+Either Namespace ID or both Universal ID and Universal ID Type are required. - 440 LAW-24: Provide Additional Guidance on use of SPM-4.
+The use of HL7 Table 0487 Specimen Type is mandated, and the Analyzer can identify extensions to the table as well as a subset of specimen types that are supported.

-380 LAW-25: Update Diagram in Q.2, Q.4, R.2, R.4.
+LAW-25: Update Diagram in Q.2, Q.4, R.2, R.4.
 The diagrams, along with Y.2 and Y.4 were updated to use the Analyzer Manager and Analyzer actors.

-LAW-26: Update Diagram in R.4.
-The Order Modify exchange was removed.

-385 LAW-27: Confirm W.1A.1, SPM-2, SPM-3, SAC-3, SAC-4 meet intent of CP 171.
+- LAW-26: Update Diagram in R.4.
+The Order Modify exchange was removed. - LAW-27: Confirm W.1A.1, SPM-2, SPM-3, SAC-3, SAC-4 meet intent of CP 171.
 The message details, field definition, and field usage content related to container/specimen identification are consistent with CP 171.